Finding the Best Motorcycle Battery

 Standard flooded batteries that are filled with electrolyte may require regular maintenance to check electrolyte levels and keep their fluid levels topped off.
 Unfortunately, these batteries are also fairly sensitive to vibration and heat, and can become damaged over the course of time.
 Many riders switch to an AGM design, which uses the glass mat material inside to protect the internal component of the battery making it the best choice for long-term use.

 Another thing to think about when deciding on the best motorcycle battery is how you’ll mount it.
 In a car, batteries are usually mounted right-side up.
 In a bike, however, especially a custom-designed bike, you find far more options for orienting the battery.
 A flooded battery can’t be installed any way other than flat and with the top upright, otherwise it runs the risk of leaking, so it’s important to verify whether an AGM battery is your only option.

 A trickle charger is a smart idea if your motorcycle will be parked in your garage for days at a time without any use.
 It may not be your everyday ride.
 Also motorcycles are not usually used in every season so keeping your battery charged during the off-season will make sure it’s ready to go when you need it.
 A battery that is left significantly drained can lose its ability to hold a charge over time, so proper trickle charging is a key part of your motorcycle’s maintenance schedule.

 Keep these key tips in mind when making your next battery purchase so you can pick the right one for your bike and maximize its performance longer.

+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on buying the best motorcycle battery, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.